LibreMacro/Library/manual_en.md

 ---

 #### Dialog
-Internal utility function used by the three above to build the MessageBox with the proper icon.
+Internal utility function used by the three functions above to build the MessageBox with the appropriate icon.
-You usually won’t call `Dialog` directly — use `ConfirmDialog`, `QuestionDialog`, or `RetryDialog`.
+You usually don’t call `Dialog` directly — use `ConfirmDialog`, `QuestionDialog`, or `RetryDialog`.

 #### Dialog3
 Utility variant of `Dialog` for additional scenarios/icons.
-Direct use is not needed in most cases.
+Direct use is not necessary in most cases.

 ---